-Upon request by the Company or its Customer, at any time, and in any event upon termination of your employment with the Company for any reason, you shall promptly deliver to the Company all Property, defined above, within your possession or control.
+Upon request by the Company or its Customer, at any time, and in any event upon termination of your employment with the Company for any reason, you shall promptly deliver to the Company all computer devices, data carriers and peripherals (including any physical access allowing badge) and any other Property, as defined above, within your possession or control.
+No Company equipment or data may be deleted, copied or retained by you upon the end of your employment.
 If any Property belonging to the Customer or the Company is not returned, you will be subject to any and all remedies available under applicable law for the recovery of such Property.
 At a minimum, you will be responsible for the replacement value of such Property.